thosgood/this-weeks-finds/markdown/week19.md

 However, more recently Crane and Yetter, together with Kauffman, have shown this themselves:

-1) Evaluating the Crane-Yetter Invariant, Louis Crane, Louis H.
+1) "Evaluating the Crane-Yetter Invariant", by Louis Crane, Louis H.
 Kauffman, David N. Yetter, 4 pages, AMSTeX, preprint available as [`hep-th/9309063`](http://xxx.lanl.gov/abs/hep-th/9309063).